shmuelpro/react-reserver/example/docs/basic.md

             setBars(dBars)
         }}
 ```

-**mouseUpCell** is a prop that takes a function which runs when there is a onMouseUp over a cell.
+[mouseUpCell](/docs/reserver#mouseupcell) takes a function that runs on mouse up on a cell
 Here, the bars are mapped over and all the edited bars that have true on **editing** becomes false.
+The other option is to just use [finishEditingBars](/docs/helpers#finisheditingbars)

 ``` jsx
      {